- Written by Dr.Mehmet Demircioglu

 Consultation has to include more than how many grafts were placed.
 The surgeon must judge what kind of hair was already present between and around those grafts.
 Transplanting into an empty area is one situation.
 Transplanting between fragile existing hairs is a different situation.

-That work can be done well in the right person, but it should never be treated as a routine filling job.
+That work can be done well in the right person, but it must never be treated as a routine filling job.
 If the existing hairs are already near the end of their life cycle because of androgenetic hair loss, surgery may reveal that weakness earlier.
 What looks like shock loss may partly be natural progression that was already happening.

 Most early shedding after surgery is not a disaster.
 Timing, scalp health, the strength of the hair that was present before surgery, and whether the area is improving or worsening month by month all matter.

-Yes.
 Native shock loss and transplanted hair shedding can happen in a similar part of the recovery timeline, but they are not the same diagnosis.

 Transplanted hairs often shed after surgery while the follicle remains under the skin.
 Shedding of transplanted hair is often mistaken for graft failure.